Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Common Teal.

 One or two pairs breed annually in the flood forest.
 Also moderately common on spring passage, settling in the flood forest or flooded meadows.
 Usually less than five birds, but counts of up to seven in mid-April 2012, 12 in mid-April 2020, up to 20 in late March and early April 2021 and a peak of 30 on 8 April 2022.
-Occasional autumn records, latest two on 12 October 2021.
+Occasional autumn records, latest two on 12 October 2021 and one on 3 November 2024.

 Garganey.